Steroids for brain tumours

 If steroids don’t work

-Although treatment plans are carefully developed by healthcare professionals to be as effective as possible while having the fewest risks or side-effects, sometimes steroids might not work.
+Treatment plans are carefully developed by healthcare professionals to be as effective as possible, while having the fewest risks or side-effects.
+But, sometimes steroids might not work.

 Tips from our community